 The Community Foundation of Louisville offers opportunities for artists, entrepreneurs, innovators, and nonprofit leaders.

 The Community Foundation believes Louisville’s nonprofits are strengthened when more nonprofit leaders have access to high quality professional development opportunities.
 Learn more about our Alden Fellow Leadership Development Program.

 The Bill Fischer Award for Visual Artists is a $5,000 prize designed to make a meaningful impact on the career of a visual artist residing in the Louisville Metro Area.

 Hadley Creatives is a comprehensive 6-month professional development program that empowers Louisville's creatives.

 Each year the Mary Alice Hadley Prize for Visual Arts awards a Louisville artist with $5,000 to pursue a personal enrichment experience to help them achieve their full artistic potential.

-Through nearly 100 scholarship funds, the Community Foundation awards up to $1 million each academic year.
+Through more than 100 scholarship funds, the Community Foundation awards up to $1.6 million each academic year.

 The Vogt Invention & Innovation Fund provides direct support to early-stage company founders through the Vogt Awards , which awards non-dilutive cash award to promising, early-stage companies in Louisville.